leptos-null/geoservices-example/README.md

 ### Further API

 The [GeoServices](GeoServices) folder includes headers I reverse engineered.
 [GEOCelestialBody proof](GeoServices/GEOCelestialBody-proof.md) explains how I constructed the enum used to identify different celestial bodies in the Milky Way.
 I haven't found a reliable source to confirm sunrise and sunset times on other celestial bodies in the Milky Way, however the `GEOCelestialEphemeris` class seems to output valid values.

+All research done for, and tested on iOS 10.2